dimi-fn/Various-Data-Science-Scripts/Git & GitHub/README.md

     * display the difference between current branch and 'branch-name'

 * `git merge <branch-name>`
-    * under the master branch, merge the master branch with the branch 'branch-name'
+    * under the master branch, merge the master branch with the branch 'branch-name' (merging or patching)
         * you then need to `git push` in order to successfully apply the merge

 -------